Emprcode/Emprcode/README.md

 - 👨‍💻 I am a Full Stack Software Engineer.
 I am based in Sydney, Australia.

-- 🌱 I’m currently exploring AWS and IAC(Terraform).
+- 🌱 I’m currently learning AWS and IAC(Terraform).

 - 🤝 I’m open to new opportunities.